giordano-lucas/exchange-price-propagation/index.md

 {% include_relative figures/peak_algo/Correlation_vs_delay_window_iteration_0_market_NL_US.html %}

 We see on the previous plot that the maximum peak is not centred.
-At iteration `1`, the `window` is centered and the
+At iteration `1`, the `window` is centered and the XXX

 {% include_relative figures/peak_algo/Correlation_vs_delay_window_iteration_1_market_NL_US.html %}